daniriojas/daniriojas/README.md

 <h1 align="center">Hi there👋, I'm Daniel</h1>
 <h3 align="center">A passionate Data professional from Mexico</h3>

-- 🔭 I’m currently working on **my data analysis and science skills**
+🔭 I’m currently expanding **my data analysis and science skills**

-- 👯 I’m looking to collaborate on **projects that have a deep impact in society**
+👯 I’m looking to collaborate on **projects that have a deep impact in society**

+🤓 I'm an experienced business developer, web3 and data enthusiast.
+So far I have participated in different industries such as fintech, health, real       state, and construction technologies.
+I've just finished an intensive coding Bootcamp to learn Data Science with Python, which included the               following stack:

+- Data Analytics with SQL, BigQuery, Pandas, Numpy and Matplotlib 🐼
+- Statistics with Scipy, Seaborn and Statsmodels 📊
+- Machine Learning with Scikit-learn 🤖
+- Deep Learning with TensorFlow Keras 👾
+- Development of Data Products with Google Cloud Platform, ML Flow, Flask, Heroku and Streamlit ☁️

 - 📄 Know about my experiences [https://drive.google.com/file/d/17oMtX6ZDDMweZYfcvAQv_-wdkoqjypTA/view?usp=sharing](https://drive.google.com/file/d/17oMtX6ZDDMweZYfcvAQv_-wdkoqjypTA/view?usp=sharing)